dungbanguyen/adminlte-rails/README.md

 Add the following to your `app/assets/javascripts/application.js`:

-	//= require bootstrap.min
 	//= require admin-lte

 ### Include adminlte-rails stylesheet assets

 Add the following to your `app/assets/stylesheets/application.css`:

-	 *= require bootstrap
-     *= require font-awesome
-     *= require ionicons
   *= require admin-lte

+### Note: Admin-lte depends upon bootstrap but does ship with it.
+So you
-If you want to use additional features, add more these lines to your `app/assets/stylesheets/application.css`:
+need to include bootstrap and other libraries yourself.
+If you want to use additional features, add those gem seperately:

-     *= require iCheck/all
-     *= require datatables/dataTables.bootstrap
+  * iCheck
+  * dataTables

 ## Version

-1.3.2 (AdminLTE 1.3.0)
+2.3.2 (AdminLTE 2.3.2)

 ## Changelog